 Whether you’re looking for a durable stair carpet, plush pile for the lounge or a hard-wearing carpet for the kid’s room, we can point you in the right direction.
 Cosy and insulating for any room, carpets are often still the first choice when it comes to flooring for many families, couples and homeowners.

-With decades of experience to base our advice and knowledge on, together with a huge range of carpet styles to choose from, rest-assured you’re in the right place.
+With decades of experience to base our advice and knowledge on, together with a huge range of carpet styles to choose from at our carpet shop, rest-assured you’re in the right place.

 Regardless of the size of your budget, there will be a carpet to suit your home in our Bournemouth showroom.
 There are actually more than 1000 samples to look through at our Bournemouth carpet shop, from sturdy loop pile carpets to beautifully sumptuous Saxony carpets.

 At Moor Floors we’re open six days a week but we can also pop out and see you with our sample books if that’s more convenient.
 That way you can actually see what it’ll look like in your room!
 It’ll also allow us to give you a quote right there and then.
 If things are a bit tight at the moment then we also offer a range of finance solutions too.